 A junction box performs several essential functions:

 - Enclosing the wiring connections and protecting them from physical damage

 - Providing a means for mounting the electrical device and securing the electrical cable(s) serving the device

-- Preventing accidental contact with live wires and terminals, by a person, animal, or building material
+- Preventing accidental contact with live wires and terminals

 - Protecting against fires by containing live wires that may come loose from the device

 If you intend to use any device without a junction box, it's critical that its wire connection system serves all these necessary functions provided by a standard junction box.
-For example, if you have a light fixture that doesn't need a box for mounting, but the wiring connections are not protected by some kind of cover—so they are exposed when you remove the globe to replace the light bulb—you should not use the fixture without a box.
-Another example is a fixture that meets all of the criteria of a box but lacks a cable clamp so that the incoming electrical cable is not properly secured to the fixture (the wiring connections inside the fixture don't count).
-This is a common code violation.
+For example, if you have a light fixture that doesn't need a box for mounting, but the wiring connections are not protected by some kind of cover, then you can't use the fixture without a junction box.
+Or, if a fixture meets all of the criteria of a box but lacks a cable clamp, don't use it without a box.